ouseful-backup/jupyter-a11y/README.md

 `pip install --upgrade git+https://github.com/ouseful-backup/jupyter-a11y.git@packaged`

-The extension should be automatically installed and enabled.
+The extension should be automatically installed but not enabled.
+Enable it from the notebook extensions configurator. *The extension is pre-enabled when this repo is run using Binder.*

 If you need to do things manually: